Commuting to Portsmouth

 University staff can enjoy a 10% discount on Stagecoach’s 13 and 52 week Portsmouth, South Hants and Gold Megariders.

 The University bus service runs on a circular route from Monday to Friday, close to where many staff and students live in Southsea.
-Although it’s primarily for student use, staff can use it too.
-For more information view the timetable.
+Staff are welcome to use the service.

 To help you decide the easiest way to travel from the bus stop locations further information is available on the Students' Union website.